-Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related issues.
+Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related issues, this is continuing to be a concern for the academic year 23/24 due to the changes in home working of some parents and the change in attitudes of parents towards attendance in school.
 The impact was particularly acute for disadvantaged pupils.
 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
 We are building on that approach with the activities detailed in this plan.

 Planning has been reviewed and rewritten to ensure that the interests of all children are captured and this remains a priority for the duration of this plan.
 Cultural capital is addressed throughout the year, we are striving to embed this throughout the curriculum and as a school with a diverse intake, and there are many experiences and some different cultures to embrace.
+Continuous provision continues to be used in Reception and is also becoming more embedded in Year 1.
+In Year 2 aspects of continuous provision are being introduced as this proved beneficial to the current cohort of which there is a significant % of PP.